Jan Sýkora

-Jan Sýkora (born 29 December 1993) is a Czech former professional footballer who last played as a midfielder for Czech First League club Sigma Olomouc.
+Jan Sýkora (born 29 December 1993) is a Czech former professional footballer who played as a midfielder.

 Club career

 Sýkora began his professional career at Sparta Prague, but failed to make a league appearance for their first team.
 He also spent time on loan at Zbrojovka Brno before transferring to Slovan Liberec in 2015.

 On 15 September 2016, Sýkora scored the fastest ever goal of UEFA Europa League, finding the net after just 10.69 seconds in Liberec's group stage match against Qarabağ FK.
 In total, he made 34 league appearances for Liberec, scoring one goal.

 Slavia Prague and loan to Slovan Liberec

 After a long battle for his signature between Slavia Prague and Viktoria Plzeň, the two frontrunners for the league title at the time, Sýkora signed for the former in January 2017.
 On 22 November 2018, Sýkora signed a new contract with Slavia until 2022.
 In February 2019, he returned to Slovan Liberec on loan until the end of the season.